tyme-app/plugins/README.md

   "tymeMinVersion": "2024.1", // the minimum compatible version of Tyme for this plugin "version": "1.0",
   "type": "[export|import]",
-  "name": "My Fancy Plugin", // localizable
-  "summary": "A description of what the plugin does.", // localizable "author": "John Doe",
+  "name": "My Fancy Plugin", // deprecated v2024.9 "summary": "A description of what the plugin does.", // deprecated v2024.9 "author": "John Doe",
   "authorUrl": "https://www.tyme-app.com",
   "icon": "doc.text.magnifyingglass", // not yet used